techidaily/site-ai-video/source/_posts/updated-7-best-real-time-video-translation-apps.md

 ![translate-instagram-2.jpeg](https://images.wondershare.com/virbo/article/2024/03/translate-instagram-2.jpeg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iLlpdv0cz_k?si=HwTdnMmeVJXm4GPV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you want to translate the video's audio, you must use third-party software.
 There are several applications and online tools that specialize in translating video, such as Wondershare Virbo – Video Translator tool.
 Using this tool, you can translate Instagram videos and enjoy them hassle-free.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/omWG4u39lmE?si=yk1AEo_gzDpGjYbl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3.
 How to Translate Instagram Video to English with an AI Video Translator